An Efficient Algorithm for Modulus Operation and Its Hardware Implementation in Prime Number Calculation: Introduction

 The modulus operation, often overlooked in favor of its composite operations, is in fact the cornerstone of all modular arithmetic.
 It is essential in cryptographic algorithms, hash functions, random number generation, and error correction codes~\cite{sivakumar1995vlsi}\cite{muller2023area}.
 Despite its importance, hardware implementations of the modulus operation have received comparatively little attention, with most systems relying on software implementations or treating it as a byproduct of division~\cite{will2016computing}.

-This paper addresses this critical gap by presenting a novel hardware algorithm specifically designed for modulus operation.
+This paper addresses this critical gap by presenting a novel algorithm specifically designed for modulus operation and its hardware implementation.
 This focus on the fundamental operation of $A~mod~B$ distinguishes our work from the majority of studies in the field and offers several key advantages.
 By optimizing the core modulus operation, our work potentially improves the efficiency of all derived modular operations.
 This cascading effect could lead to significant performance improvements in systems relying on modular arithmetic.

 The primary contributions of our research are as follows: \begin{itemize} \item We present a novel algorithm for modulus calculation optimized for hardware implementation, addressing a fundamental operation often overlooked in hardware design literature.